nodejs/abi-stable-node/napi_error_handling.md

 NODE_EXTERN napi_status napi_throw(napi_env e, napi_value error);
 ```

-where error is the exception to be thrown.
+where error is the JavaScript Error object to be thrown.

 The following utility functions are also available in case your native code
 needs to throw an exception or determine if a `napi_value` is an instance